socadk/design-practice-repository/activities/DPR-SMART-NFR-Elicitation.md

 > Is the NFR achieved or not?

-Explanations (excuses?) for not coming up with numbers are easy to find (e.g., fear of over-commitment might cause under-specification), but will get to you in the long run (project example given in the lecture: “standards compliance (past, present and future)”, "flexible data model", "scale console").
+Explanations (excuses?) for not coming up with numbers are easy to find (e.g., fear of over-commitment might cause under-specification), but will get to you in the long run (project example: “standards compliance (past, present and future)”, "flexible data model", "scale console").

 <!-- TODO (v2) also document A, R, T on level of detail of S and M? -->

-SMARTness assessments can be recorded in the following way:
+Assessments can be recorded in the following way:

 | ASR | Specific (Y/N)? | Measurable (Y/N)? | Rationale for Answers | Improvement (if needed) |
 |:----|:----------------|:------------------|-----------------------|-------------------------|